raulmaulidhino-dev/travelagentku-landing-page/README.md

 One of the main challenges during the project development is Auto-Sliding Animation.
 This made me spend a few days to understand and implement the logic of Auto-Sliding Animation.
 Due to project time constraints, I had to be focused more on implementing the layout and form logic to enhance the user interface (UI).

-At the end of the day, the technologies I implemented in this project are HTML, CSS and JavaScript.
+At the end of the day, the technologies I implemented in this project are HTML, CSS, JavaScript and ScrollReveal.
 I choose the basic website development tools to follow the rules of the mini course assignment.
 In the future projects, I plan on exploring CSS and JavaScript frameworks and libraries to help me developing web projects efficiently.
+Recently, I've added scroll animations using ScrollReveal, a JavaScript library for easily animating elements in the website as they enter/leave the viewport.